nathaniel-bennett/winsharpfuzz/README.md

 You only need to instrument each library once.
-If you have multiple other libraries that the target library depends on, you can choose whether you want to instrument those or not--but remember that classes and methods from uninstrumented libraries won't give any control flow feedback to the fuzzer.
+If you have multiple other libraries that the target library depends on, you can choose whether you want to instrument those or not--but remember that any classes and methods called from uninstrumented libraries won't give any control flow feedback to the fuzzer.

 #### Building the Test Executable

 Once the harness is written up, the next step is to add the necessary libraries and build the project.
-The `WinSharpFuzz.dll` and `WinSharpFuzz.Common.dll` are both needed in order to include WinSharpFuzz in the project, so make sure to add both of those.
+The `WinSharpFuzz.dll` and `WinSharpFuzz.Common.dll` libraries are both needed in order to include WinSharpFuzz in the project, so make sure to add both of those as references.
 They can be found in `src/WinSharpFuzz/WinSharpFuzz/bin/Debug/netstandard2.0/*.dll`.

 TODO: explain how to add libraries both in .csproj and in Visual Studio

-Now the harness should be all ready for building.
-You can build either with Ctrl+Shift+B in Visual studio or by executing `dotnet build` from powershell in the root of the project.
-Then determine the path to the resulting executable.
+Now the harness should be all ready to be built.
+Just like before, you can build either with Ctrl+Shift+B in Visual studio or by executing `dotnet build` from powershell in the root of the project.
+Once the build has finished, find the path to the resulting executable (it's usually something like `bin/x64/Debug/your_project_name.exe`).

 #### Running WinSharpFuzz with LibFuzzer

 On its own, libFuzzer is meant for C/C++ projects.
-However, the code provided in `libfuzzer-dotnet/` bridges the gap between libFuzzer and C# code through the use of pipes and shared memory; from a high level, these allow the libfuzzer-dotnet binary to pass fuzzing inputs to the C# executable, which in turn passes back control flow information to the C++ binary.
-With this setup, fuzzing can be performed using the simple command:
+However, the code provided in the `libfuzzer-dotnet/` subdirectory bridges the gap between libFuzzer and C# code through the use of pipes and shared memory.
+From a high level, these allow the libfuzzer-dotnet binary to pass fuzzing inputs to the C# executable, which in turn passes back control flow information to the C++ binary.
+With this setup, fuzzing can be performed using one simple command:

 `libfuzzer-dotnet.exe --target_path="\path\to\HarnessExecutable.exe" "\path\to\corpus"`

-`"\path\to\corpus"` is optional; if specified, it should be a directory containing example inputs for the fuzzer to go off of.
-These inputs can be a mixture of valid and invalid cases.
+`"\path\to\corpus"` is optional; if specified, it is the path of a folder containing example inputs that will be mutated by the fuzzer to provide unique tests.
+These inputs can be a mixture of valid and invalid test cases, but they should not cause the program to crash.

 Additional libFuzzer options can be used from this executable, such as specifying the number of consecutive jobs to be run or maximum input size.
 More information on these options can be found